Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/DI/index.md

 )
 ```
 > Now whenever we inject `Class_A` as a dependency, we will get `DB_Cache` and for `Class_B` or any future class that has `Cache` as a dependency we will get `Fallback_Cache`.

+## Using Abstract Classes

+Injecting dependencies that are `Abstract` Classes works exactly the same as `Interfaces`.
+You can use a mix or either/or `Global` or `Class by Class` Rules